hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

 [./docs/README-AD.md](./docs/README-AD.md) for information on setting up HCP with Active Directory/LDAP.

 [./docs/README-MAPR-LDAP.md](./docs/README-MAPR-LDAP.md) for information on setting up MAPR  with Active Directory/LDAP.

+[./docs/README-DESIGN-PRINCIPLES.md](./docs/README-DESIGN-PRINCIPLES.md) why this project is architected the way it is.